josef-schweik/Getting-Started-With-ACPI/Manual/dump.md

   * `4.
 Dump DSDT - Automatically dump the system DSDT`
 * Do note that all ACPI patches from clover/OpenCore will be applied to the DSDT with the above method

+In Linux OS the acpi tables are available in /sys/firmware/acpi/tables/ directory in binary form.
+In Debian Linux you can install the **acpica-tools** package, which contents `acpidump-acpica` and `iasl` command for dump and compile/decompile acpi tables.
+So you can get the binary DSDT table as root: `acpidump-acpica -bznDSDT` .
+Next you can decompile the binary file: `iasl dsdt.dat` .
+The output, dsdt.dsl, is editable text file.
+After aplying edit and patches you can compile it back: `iasl dsdt.dsl` , and you get the dsdt.aml file.

 ## From Clover

 For those with Clover installed previously, this is a simple way to get your ACPI tables: